adou600/IosContinuousIntegration/README.md

 # Continuous Integration with Fastlane and Jenkins

-Demo project which can be used to test how continuous integration works for iOS 9 applications.
+Demo project which can be used to test continuous integration for iOS 9 applications.

 Follow the steps outlined in this document to set up a minimal continuous integration workflow with Fastlane and Jenkins.